 The third question that arises is more complex: why is it so hard to change this legislation?
 There is no lack of will and effort on the part of social scientists.
 Through different organisations and associations, they have called for the system governing research ethics to be adapted to the specifics of their fields.

 There was an important victory last month, when the National Health Council approved a resolution on ethical standards to be followed by researchers in the human and social sciences.
 This was the result of a working group established by the National Commission for Research Ethics — the main body of the system regulating research ethics — to discuss the issue.
 The new rules would see an evaluation system to assess the ethics of research projects and to judge their specific degrees of risk, enabling research projects of very different types to then follow different approval procedures.
 This makes much more sense and is considered an important achievement.
-Other improvements include restricting the evaluation system only to the ethical dimensions of projects, rather than their scientific merit, and requiring equal numbers of biomedical and social science researchers on their boards.

 However, such improvements will only come when the project gets final sign off from the ministry of health, and, given the political changes and ministry shake-ups the country is undergoing, there are concerns this could prove elusive.
 There is also no forecast for when the body needed to implement the new guidelines will be established, nor any date for when the debate within the National Commission for Research Ethics and its working groups on the degree of risk will take place.

 So there is still a long way to go.

 Part of the problem is that dialogue between the biomedical institutions at the forefront of the existing research ethics system and the human and social science organisations that want to change the situation has not been very calm at all.